whyhow-ai/whyhow/README.md

-# WhyHow Knowledge Graph Creation SDK
+# (Deprecated) WhyHow Knowledge Graph Creation SDK

+> [!CAUTION]
+> This repo has been **deprecated** and is no longer supported.
+Instead please see the [Knowledge Graph Studio](https://github.com/whyhow-ai/knowledge-graph-studio).
+> We are focusing on KG orchestration and management through our KG Studio.
+The Knowledge Graph Studio has been open-sourced here - https://github.com/whyhow-ai/knowledge-graph-studio.

 [![Python Version](https://img.shields.io/badge/python-3.10%2B-blue)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)